Shahid-1177/OIBSIP-/README.md

 4. **Baseline Model Training:** Split the data (70/30) and trained five baseline classification models.
 5. **Data Cleaning:** Identified and removed four outliers from the SepalWidthCm feature using the Interquartile Range (IQR) method.
 6. **Final Model Training:** Re-split the cleaned data and re-trained the top-performing models (SVC, Logistic Regression, KNN).
+7. The project is supported by a simple Streamlit application (app.py) for live prediction based on user-input marketing budgets.

 ### **Final Model & Results**